mohammed3895/udacity-todos/Pipeline.md

 ### First you need manual approve

-    and after that CircleCi will compress and upload api to Elastickbeans & front end to s3 bucket
+    and after that CircleCi will compress and upload api to Elasticbeanstalk & front end to s3 bucket